-To manage our exposure to price risk, we typically enter into hedging arrangements from time to time with respect to a portion of our future production.
-The goal of these hedges is to limit volatility and increase the predictability of cash flow.
-These transactions may limit our potential gains if oil and natural gas prices were to rise over the price established by the hedge.
-For example, at December 31, 2003, we were party to hedging arrangements covering 52.6 Bcf and 1.4 million barrels of oil and 0.7 million barrels of NGLs.
-The hedges' fair value was a pre-tax loss of \$70.6 million.
-Due to additional hedging activity and rising prices, the fair value of these hedges on September 30, 2004 had risen to a loss of \$132.9 million.
+To manage our exposure to price risk, we enter into hedging arrangements from time to time with respect to a portion of our future production.
+The goal of these hedges is to lock in prices so as to limit volatility and increase the predictability of cash flow.
+These transactions limit our potential gains if oil and natural gas prices rise above the price established by the hedge.
+For example, at March 31, 2005 we were party to hedging arrangements covering 13.5 Bcf and 0.5 million barrels of oil and 0.2 million barrels of NGLs.
+We also had collars covering 37.9 Bcf of gas and 3.0 million barrels of oil.
+The hedges' fair value was a pre-tax loss of \$146.5 million.
 If oil and natural gas prices continue to rise, we could be subject to margin calls.